 I lost myself amongst all these birds.
 I have always wanted to know more about birds and spent a good hour inside taking in all the information and admiring these beautiful birds.
 While visiting this museum I realized that I knew way too little about the birds here in Iceland.

-I have seen the puffin many times and the seabirds and migrating birds, the ptarmigan and from time to time an owl and merlin.
+I have seen the puffin many times and the seabirds and migrating birds, the ptarmigan, and from time to time an owl and merlin.
 And my main enemy here in Iceland is the Arctic tern, which fearlessly attacks me again and again on my travels through my country.
 But I am thirsty for more knowledge on the birds here in Iceland.

 What I found to be especially useful was to be able to compare the sizes of the birds.
 The big difference in the size of birds that I had thought were approximately the same size came as a surprise to me.
 One cannot really see the size of the birds in the bird handbooks, so seeing them here closely together was very useful.

 There are so many birds here at the museum, all of them with their name listed in several languages and their whereabouts in summer and winter.
-You can press buttons which activate lights to show where the appropriate bird is located.
+You can press buttons that activate lights to show where the appropriate bird is located.
 I pressed all the buttons in the museum for sure, as I was so eager to learn more about the birds.

-Sigurgeir also collected birds eggs and at the museum, you will find a large egg collection.
+Sigurgeir also collected birds' eggs and at the museum, you will find a large egg collection.
 I couldn't for the life of me get a decent photo of the eggs, but you can see lovely photos on the homepage of the museum.

 The birds missing to complete Sigurgeir's exhibition on breeding birds in Iceland is the sea-eagle and the grey phalarope.
 But Akureyri town was friendly enough to lend the bird museum a sea-eagle.
 See also: